DataTalksClub/llm-zoomcamp/04-monitoring/README.md

-# Module 4: Monitoring and Guardrails
+# Module 4: Monitoring

 In this module, we will learn how to monitor our LLM and RAG system.
-We will compute metrics during the ingestion pipeline as well as regarding the chat behavior and history.
+We will collect, store and visualize metrics to assess the answer quality of LLMs as well as chat history and user feedback.

 ## Prerequisites